chriskyfung/chriskyfung.github.io/_posts/windows/2020-02-22-find-windows10-store-app-path-for-default-program.md

 2. Scroll down and click on **Look for another app on this PC**.

 3. In the "Open with..." dialog, paste the copied path to the field "*File name:*" and hit Enter.<br>
-{% include picture.html width="419" height="224" img="windows/The%20app%20root%20folder%20in%20WindowsApps" ext="jpg" alt="The app root folder in WindowsApps" class="ml-5" %}
+{% include picture.html width="419" height="224" img="windows/The%20app%20root%20folder%20in%20WindowsApps.jpg" alt="The app root folder in WindowsApps" class="ml-5" %}

 {:start="4"}

 4. The app root folder will open.
 Find and choose the Program (.exe) file inside the folder and in its subfolders, for the application you want to make as the default.<br>
-{% include picture.html width="528" height="213" img="windows/The%20draw-io-exe%20under%20WindowsApps" ext="png" alt="The draw.io.exe under WindowsApps" class="ml-5" %}
+{% include picture.html width="528" height="213" img="windows/The%20draw-io-exe%20under%20WindowsApps.png" alt="The draw.io.exe under WindowsApps" class="ml-5" %}

 The specific file type should now associate with the application.
 You can try to double-click a file to open it with the default program.